TobiasFrassa/futurebuilders/README.md

 # Common information

-- long term mission of this project
-Building a web app which gives all the people who do not know what they like and what they are good at, a very good prediction about what they are good at and what they like to do.
+- long term mission of this project is building a web app which gives all the people who do not know what they like and what they are good at, a very good prediction about what they are good at and what they like to do.

-- hhich problem can this project solve?
-Reducing the complexity of making the decision which career to choose in a world with literally endless job opportunities.
+- This project could solve the problem of reducing the complexity of making the decision which career to choose in a world with literally endless job opportunities.

 - how can this project be different from other personality or jobs tests?
 Pretty much all job tests tests have 3 main problems.